McIndi/mast.installer/mast/installer/files/contrib/templates/index.md

 or the [Getting Started Guide](./getting-started.html) for instructions on getting set-up with MAST for IBM DataPower Version 2.1.0.

+You may also be interested in our [Road Map](./roadmap.html) for future versions which also contains the list of known issues.

 # References

 For the convenience of users familiar with our product, we have a few references